n3if/qrassh/README.md

 * Simply clone the repo on an operating system and launch the "docker-compose up" command.

-* Connect to the honeypot as an attacker: `ssh root@localhost`, input any pwd
+* Connect to the honeypot as an attacker: `ssh root@localhost`, input any pwd.

 Currently, the logs are stored within the Debian container.
 Access it with a shell.
 There: